ShaineRosewel/ranking-project/README.md

 # Experiments Summary

-Coverage starts to diminish when $\theta$ s overlap.
+- Coverage starts to diminish when $\theta$ s overlap.
+- Sorting is what lowers the coverage but without it T1, T2, & T3 are only as good as Klein's.

 **For K=10, 100 reps**